Vladimir612/hakatonAlgoritam/README.md

 ![image](https://user-images.githubusercontent.com/53167193/169938028-c109fc31-52f6-4b6e-8413-d3cf7b52533b.png)

-Now we want to find out where are tops of other three triangles so we can then call recursion and do the same things for them The top point of upper triangle is the same as the top point of the parent triangle:
+Now we want to find out where are tops of other three triangles so that we can then call recursion and do the same things for them
+The top point of upper triangle is the same as the top point of the parent triangle:

 ![image](https://user-images.githubusercontent.com/53167193/169938108-f0378dc5-f174-47f0-97fa-22a496637173.png)